SevenShepherd/SevenShepherd.github.io/about.markdown

 <span style="font-style:Italic;font-size:19px;">Expansions</span>

+The expansions provided in this Bible are incredibly useful and so I do use the EXB in parallel just for the expansions.

 - [Expanded Bible, Expansions](https://faithgateway.com/products/the-expanded-bible-ebook?variant=33619637371016)
-    - 53 Scholars Including [NCV](https://www.gotquestions.org/New-Century-Version-NCV.html), othewise only [3](https://www.biblegateway.com/versions/Expanded-Bible-EXB/): Tremper Longman III (Ph.D., Yale) is the Robert H. Gundry Professor of Biblical Studies at Westmont College, Mark L. Strauss (Ph.D., Aberdeen) is professor of New Testament at Bethel Seminary San Diego, and Daniel Taylor (Ph.D., Emory) who are responsible for the Expansions.
+    - 53 Scholars Including [NCV](https://www.gotquestions.org/New-Century-Version-NCV.html), othewise only [3](https://www.biblegateway.com/versions/Expanded-Bible-EXB/): Tremper Longman III (Ph.D., Yale) is the Robert H. Gundry Professor of Biblical Studies at Westmont College, Mark L. Strauss (Ph.D., Aberdeen) is professor of New Testament at Bethel Seminary San Diego, and Daniel Taylor (Ph.D., Emory) who are responsible for the expansions.
-    - The expansions provided in this Bible are incredibly useful and so I do use the EXB in parallel just for the expansions.
     - [Expanded Bible (EXB) Online](https://www.biblegateway.com/passage/?search=Jn+8%3A56-59&version=EXB)

 <span style="font-style:Italic;font-size:19px;">Interlinear</span>